Frequently Asked Questions

 Is Stetson University accredited?

-The Education graduate programs are accredited by the Southern Association of Colleges and Schools (S.A.C.S.).
-In addition, the Educational Leadership and Modified Educational Leadership programs are also accredited by the Council for the Accreditation of Educator Preparation (CAEP), and the Florida Department of Education.
+- The Education graduate programs are proudly accredited by the Southern Association of Colleges and Schools (S.A.C.S.).
+Also, the Educational Leadership and Modified Educational Leadership programs are also accredited by the Council for the Accreditation of Educator Preparation (CAEP), and the Florida Department of Education.

 How selective are the Stetson graduate programs?